Mobile Augmented Reality with Federated Learning in the Metaverse: Conclusion

 \section{Conclusion}

 In conclusion, this article gives insights into the necessity and rationality of a federated learning enabled mobile augmented reality system (FL-MAR) in the Metaverse.
-With the development of mobile devices, they can support more and more complex tasks and operations.
 The combination of FL and MAR in the Metaverse not only helps protect user privacy to a certain extent but also utilizes the available computing resources on mobile devices.
 Besides, this article lists and explains the promising technologies that enable FL-MAR systems in the Metaverse.
-For example, MEC can be integrated into FL-MAR systems to perform heavy tasks for users and reduce network latency.
-Blockchain and cryptocurrencies facilitate the functioning of the Metaverse world in terms of commerce, entertainment, etc. Some application scenarios are also given in this article, including autonomous driving, shopping, education and so forth.
-Finally, two case studies are evaluated.
-One is FDMA-enabled, and the other uses NOMA.
+Some application scenarios are also given in this article, including autonomous driving, shopping, education and so forth.
+Finally, three case studies are evaluated.
+The energy and latency are analyzed for FDMA-enabled and NOMA-enabled FL-MAR systems.
+Also, we study the impact of non-IID, unbalanced data and image resolution on the FL-MAR system.
 We envision our paper to motivate more research on leveraging FL for the Metaverse, and designing more efficient channel access mechanisms to enable the Metaverse for mobile user equipments.

 \ifCLASSOPTIONcaptionsoff

 \fi